Turn the season’s bounty into a lifetime home for lucky birds or a unique object d’art to add whimsy and color for to outdoor spaces.

-Whether you have a garden full of gourds that need harvesting this time of year, or you’re just looking for a fun craft to make for yourself or for gifts, painted gourd birdhouses make great do-it-yourself projects.
-We’ll tell you how to turn the season’s bounty into a lifetime home for lucky birds or a unique object d’art to add whimsy and color for to outdoor spaces.
+Whether you have a garden full of gourds that need harvesting this time of year, or you’re just looking for a fun craft to make for yourself or for gifts, painting a gourd birdhouse makes a great do-it-yourself project.
 You can even assemble the supplies and invite some guests over for a gourd birdhouse party.

-Step1 – Choose your gourd.
+Step 1 – Choose your gourd.
 Bottle gourds are popular choices for birdhouses.
-The size of gourd and the size of the hole you need to make in the gourd will depend on the type of bird that you wish to attract.
+The size of the gourd and the size of the hole you need to make in the gourd will depend on the type of bird that you wish to attract.
 Harvest mature gourds that have hard shells, and leave at least a few inches of the stem on the gourd.

 Step 2 – If you are drying your own gourd, wash it in water followed by a rinse of 1 part disinfectant or bleach to 10 parts water.
 Or, wash it in warm vinegar water.
 Blot well with a towel, and hang it to dry.
 If mold begins to form as it dries, wipe it with the 1:10 bleach and water solution.
 It may take a few months to completely dry.